zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Action:**

-  Stop the service and set the verifySslCertificatesOfServices parameter to `true`.
-Then restart the service.
+  Stop the service and set the verifySslCertificatesOfServices parameter to `true`, and then restart the service.
 Do not use this option in a production environment.

 ### ZWEAM501W

-  Service is connecting to Discovery service using insecure HTTP protocol.
+  Service is connecting to Discovery service using the non-secure HTTP protocol.

   **Reason:**